IanPeake/FatMaxxer/README.md

 FatMaxxer now provides a 10 second ECG snapshot (H10 only, TBC) around all detected artifacts when Developer mode is enabled: (http://www.muscleoxygentraining.com/2021/07/ecg-artifact-strips-from-fatmaxxer-guide.html).
 A test segment (segment 0) is recorded at 10s elapsed time.

+## Google Play Privacy Policy ##

+This section refers to FatMaxxer, packaged as a Google Play application.

+FatMaxxer systematically collects and stores fitness data based in the form of heart beat intervals from an attached Bluetooth Low Energy devices.
+FatMaxxer systematically collects and stores the IDs of nearby Polar BLE devices, including user-initiated connections.
+Data is stored in a local private cache for approximately one week to enable the user to send crash logs, diagnostic and other performance data to third parties (such as the developer) for analysis.
+Data may be shared by user request with other applications only via android data sharing APIs.
+It cannot be guaranteed that shared data will be encrypted.

+After one week cached data is deleted.
+There is currently no way for the user to request that cached data will be deleted within the application.

 ## Testing ##

 Sideload a recent test version from the APK downloadable from the Github repository.